c3d/xl/README.md

 returned value outlives the scope where `X` was declared.
 However, `X` is referred to in the code.
 So the returned value is a *closure* which integrates the binding `X is 3`.

+### Compiler status

+The interpreter / compiler recently went through a rather heavy merge of several incompatible branches.
+As a result, it inherited the best of the various branches, but is overall quite broken.
+There are actually several, somewhat incompatible versions of the language, some of which reside in different binaries, some in the primary binary.

+The primary binary resides in the `src` directory.
+It is written in C++, and there is currently no real plan to self-compile it, although there are plans to use it as a basis for a self-compiling compiler bootstrap someday.

+That primary binary contains a single scanner and parser for the XL language, but three different ways to evaluate it, which are instances of the C++ `Evaluator` class.
+These three ways to evaluate XL are selected using the `-O` option.

+* `-O0` or `-i` selects an interpreter.
+This interpreter is essentially similar to what used to be the ELFE implementation of the language, i.e. a very small implementation that performs evaluation using parse tree rewrites.

+* `-O1` selects the `FastCompiler`, which is basically an adaptation of the compiler used in the Tao3D program, with the intent to allow the `master` branch of XL to be able to support Tao3D again without major incompatibilities.
+It generates machine code using LLVM, but the generated code is relatively inefficient because it manipulates the parse tree.
+For example, an integer value is always represented by an `Integer` pointer, so there is always an indirection to access it.
+Also, while forward-porting that compiler to a version of the compiler that had dropped it, I broke a number of things.
+So under repair, and not currently able to support Tao3D yet.

+* `-O2` and above select the `Compiler` class, which is an ongoing attempt at implementing XL the way I always wanted to, using type inference to generate efficient code.
+Presently, the type inference is so badly broken that it's likely to reject a number of very valid programs, including the basic factorial example.

+If you think 3 implementations is bad, wait.
+There is more.
+There is a `Bytecode` class that is yet another evaluator that attempted to generate a bytecode so as to accelerate interpreted evaluation, without having to bring in LLVM and all the risks associated with dynamic code generation (e.g. if you use XL as an extension language).
+Unfortunately, that bytecode experiment went nowhere.
+It's slow, ridden with bugs, and has severely damaged other parts of the compiler.
+I can't wait to expurge it from the compiler.

+So now that's it, right?
+Well...
+No.

+You see, the current XL started life as a "runtime" language for the "real" XL.
+The original XL looked more like Ada, and had very different type semantics.
+See [HISTORY](doc/HISTORY.md) for all the gory details.
+Suffice it to say here that this compiler resides in the `xl2` directory (because, yes, it was already version 2 of the language).
+One reason for me to keep it is that it's the only version of the compiler that ever came close to self-compiling it.
+So I keep it around to remind myself of various neat tricks that XL made possible, like the `translate` instruction.